 That depends on whether you’ve qualified (and chosen) to use an investment advisor for your DAF.
 If so, then that advisor will — you guessed it — advise your sponsoring organization on the investment strategy.
 You can discuss that strategy with your advisor and tell them if you have preferences, and if it’s possible to turn those preferences into reality, then your advisor can work to make it happen.

 If you have a smaller DAF, it’s just you and the sponsoring organization.
 They usually present you with a range of investment options to choose from.
-Then they “take your guidance” about which of those investments options you want to use for your fund (aka they pretty much just do what you say).
+Then they “take your guidance” about which of those investment options you want to use for your fund (aka they pretty much just do what you say).

 Also, when you donate complex assets, like real estate or stock, the sponsoring organization will take the work of liquidating those assets off your plate — and you don’t get much control over that.
-The sponsoring organization has a vested interest in the assets you’ve donated (since they now technically own them), so they’re going to want to avoid things like concentrated positions, too.
+Because the sponsoring organization has a vested interest in the assets you’ve donated (since they now technically own them), they’re going to want to avoid risky things like concentrated positions, too.

 How much control will I have over my donations?